SAP/btp-environment-variable-access/README.md

 In Kubernetes you can create and bind to a service instance using the SAP BTP Service Operator as described [here](https://github.com/SAP/sap-btp-service-operator#using-the-sap-btp-service-operator).

-Upon creation of the binding, the Service Catalog will create a Kubernetes secret (by default with the same name as the binding) containing credentials, configurations and certificates.
+Upon creation of the binding, a Kubernetes secret (by default with the same name as the binding) is created containing credentials, configurations and certificates.
 This secret can then be mounted to the pod as a volume.

-The following *deployment.yml* file shows how a `xsuaa` service instance and binding `xsuaa-service-binding` is created with Service Catalog:
+The following *deployment.yml* file shows how the secret of a `xsuaa` service instance binding `xsuaa-service-binding` is mounted as volume to an application container:

 ```yml
 ...